aaron-grau/curic/full-stack-project/demos/sample_project_proposal/README.md

 - [ ] Paginate Notes Index API to send 20 results at a time
 - [ ] Append next set of results when user scrolls and is near bottom
-- [ ] Make sure styling still looks good
+- [ ] Style scroll components and transitions
-- [ ] Ensure we have enough seeded notes to demo infinite scroll
+- [ ] Ensure seed data demonstrates infinite scroll

 ### Bonus Features (TBD)
-- [ ] Search through notes for blocks of text
+- [ ] Search notes by content
 - [ ] Set reminders on notes
 - [ ] Changelogs for Notes
 - [ ] Multiple sessions

-[phase-one]: docs/phases/phase1.md
-[phase-two]: docs/phases/phase2.md
-[phase-three]: docs/phases/phase3.md
-[phase-four]: docs/phases/phase4.md
-[phase-five]: docs/phases/phase5.md